 - 4.1.
-We recognise that a child who is abused or witnesses violence may find it difficult to develop and maintain a sense of self-worth.
-We recognise that a child in these circumstances may feel helpless and humiliated.
-We recognise that a child may feel self-blame - 4.2.
-We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm.

-- 4.3.
-We accept the behaviour of a child in these circumstances may range from that which is perceived to be 'normal'.e.g - Difficulty concentrating and not performing as well in school - Becoming withdrawn - Mood or bheaviour changes seen - Tiredness - Mental health needs - Self-harming - Risk taking behaviour - Using drugs or alcohol - 4.4.
-Our school will support all pupils by: - 4.4.1.
-Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying. - 4.4.2.
-Promoting a caring, safe and positive environment within the school. - 4.4.3.
-Having a clear reporting system in place where children know of a trusted adult that they can report concerns to including peer on peer abuse. - 4.4.4.
-Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.4.5.
-Notifying Children's Social Care if there is a significant concern. - 4.4.6.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
+Nor should a victim ever be made to feel ashamed for making a report. - 4.2.
+All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - 4.3.
+We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.4.
+'Victim' is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be describe in that way. - 4.5.
+We accept the behaviour of a child who is a victim of abuse may range from that which is perceived to be 'normal'.e.g - Difficulty concentrating and not performing as well in school - Becoming withdrawn - Mood or behaviour changes seen - Tiredness - Mental health needs - Self-harming - Risk taking behaviour - Using drugs or alcohol - 4.6.
+Our school will support all pupils by: - 4.6.1.
+Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying. - 4.6.2.
+Promoting a caring, safe and positive environment within the school. - 4.6.3.
+Having a clear reporting system in place where children know of a trusted adult that they can report concerns to including child on child abuse. - 4.6.4.
+Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.6.5.
+Notifying Children's Social Care if there is a significant concern. - 4.6.6.
 Providing continuing support to a pupil about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the pupils' new school.
-A covering letter with a returns slip confirming receipt is requested and followed up. - 4.5.
+A covering letter with a returns slip confirming receipt is requested and followed up. - 4.7.
 Our school will complete a Vulnerable Children's Audit in the autumn term and update this throughout the year, to best identify those students most likely to need additional support in or out of school.
-This audit will also indicate those requiring first day calling via the attendance officer due to their vulnerability [4 and 5 pupils]. - 4.6.
-All staff have regular training and/or updates and will be aware of the process required to refer a child to Children's Social Care.
+This audit will also indicate those requiring first day calling via the attendance officer due to their vulnerability [4 and 5 pupils]. - 4.8.
+All staff should be aware of the process for making referrals to local authority children's social care and for statutory assessments7 under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.